-Matrix: Hazard × Probability =n Level of Risk Seek views of e.g. Headteacher, Service manager, Designated Child Protection Officer
+Matrix: Hazard × Probability =n Level of Risk

+Seek views of e.g. Headteacher, Service manager, Designated Child Protection Officer

-Seek views of e.g. Headleacher, Service manager, Designated Child Flotection Officer HAZARD Level of Harm Presented PROBABILITY LEVEL OF RISK (Hazard × Probability) LOW = 1 Causes occasional and minor disruption Little or no additional staff deployed.
+Seek views of e.g. Heddelener, Service manager, Designated Clinical Frontier HAZARD Level of Harm Presented PROBABILITY LEVEL OF RISK (Hazard × Probability) LOW = 1 Causes occasional and minor disruption Little or no additional staff deployed.
 Causes some offence with some staff, e.g. swears as walking away/mutters under breath No harm to others.
 LOW = 1 Could happen in occasional circumstances e.g. when confronted insensitively or by adults not known to the pupil.
-Taking part in a highly structures activity Triggered by specific well known factors that can be planned for. with mood swings.
+Taking part in a highly structures activity Triggered by specific well known factors that can be planned for. difficulty and personal circumstances.
+Occasional incidents of non-compliance/challenge associated with mood swings.
 MODERATE = 2 Occasional harm to others/ self or damage to property.
 Distress caused is more widespread.
 Offends with language, makes sexualised comments or actions, use of subtle coercion or lower level grooming behaviours, but still biddable.
-Extra resources/staff can often stabilise situation known triggers.Documented patterns of antecedent and behaviours emerging.
+Extra resources/staff can often stabilise situation behaviours emerging.